 For many sufferers, eczema is a lifelong condition that tends to fluctuate in terms of flare-ups.
 As uncomfortable as the itch can be, often the scarring it leaves behind can cause just as much psychological pain, especially when it’s difficult to cover up.

-Thankfully, the above techniques have proven to help those dealing with dark scarring – clinically or anecdotally.
+Thankfully, the above techniques are proven to help with scarring.
 Give them a go and see if they can help you; after all, you have nothing to lose - just be sure to try one at a time and give it a couple of weeks to see if the treatment works before moving on to another.